Yomguithereal/baobab-react/docs/mixins.md

   }
 });

-// Rendering the app and giving the tree to the
-// Application component through props React.render(<Application tree={tree} />, document.querySelector('#mount'));
+// Rendering the app and giving the tree to the `App` component through props React.render(<Application tree={tree} />, document.querySelector('#mount'));
 ```

 ### Branching our list

-Now that we have "rooted" our top-level `Application` component, let's create the component displaying our colors' list and branch it to the tree's data.
+Now that we have "rooted" our top-level `App` component, let's create the component displaying our colors' list and branch it to the tree's data.

 *list.jsx*